 The New Rush Hall Early Years provision, known as The Piccolo, opened in April 2008 offering part-time places for 12 Foundation and KS1 children, with scope to support an additional four children in their mainstream schools.
 The aim of the service is to provide a therapeutic and compensatory nurturing experience, which, it is hoped, will preclude children needing full-time special education when they are older.
 The Piccolo offers a training resource to referring schools, which are required to allocate staffing resources for one morning per week, to support the placement.
-The school’s psychotherapy team supports parents.

 The Behaviour Support Outreach Service works in mainstream schools, offering support to the school and/or the student.
 All of its teachers are skilled at working with youngsters who can present difficult behaviour and are able to offer both curricular and counselling support.
 Their range of interventions include consultation, observation, joint planning, giving feed back and advice to staff, individual work, small group work, in-class support, team teaching and delivering INSET.
 As well as working with students individually, in small groups or whole classes, Outreach Teachers offer support to schools in the development and implementation of whole school policies.
 The Outreach Service uniquely manages the administration of the service from a web-based Management Information Service that has been developed with and by the team.